Professor and Program Coordinator of Industrial Engineering

 , Montana State University

-Durward K. Sobek II is a Professor and Program Coordinator of Industrial Engineering at Montana State University.
+Durward K. Sobek II is a Professor in Industrial and Management Systems Engineering at Montana State University.
 He holds Ph.D. and M.S. degrees in Industrial and Operations Engineering from the University of Michigan, and an A.B. degree in Engineering Sciences from Dartmouth College.

-Dr. Sobek has been researching lean product development and lean healthcare for over a decade, focusing on how organizations can increase their performance capacity through the application of lean principles.
+Dr. Sobek has been researching lean product development and lean healthcare for nearly two decades, focusing on how organizations can increase their performance capacity through the application of lean principles.
 He is co-founder of the not-for-profit Lean Product and Process Development Exchange, Inc. whose mission is to share and expand the body of knowledge around lean product and process development.
 He is a frequent presenter, and has published numerous articles in publications such as Harvard Business Review, Sloan Management Review, and IEEE Transactions on Engineering Management.
-He is lead editor of Lean Product and Process Development, 2nd edition by Allen C. Ward; and is co-author of the Shingo Prize winning book Understanding A3 Thinking: A Critical Component of Toyota's PDCA Management System.
+He is co-author of Lean Product and Process Development, 2nd edition; and is co-author of the Shingo Prize winning book Understanding A3 Thinking: A Critical Component of Toyota's PDCA Management System.

 Articles by Durward Sobek